No December would be complete without a visit to a Christmas market.

 Head for Old Town Square and Wenceslas Square to see why this beautiful city does Christmas so well.

-The two main Christmas markets (Vanocni trhy) are a short walk from each other and open from December 1 to January 6, including Christmas Day and New Year’s Day.
+The two main Christmas markets (Vanocni trhy) are a short walk from each other and open from the 30th November to the 6th January, including Christmas Day and New Year’s Day.

 There are other markets at Republic Square, Kampa Island and Prague Castle.
 Try a Czech sausage (klobása) washed down with Czech beer and if a white Christmas excites you, odds are you won’t be disappointed!